How to Apply | FAQs | Grant-writing Advice | Apply

 What is the best way to answer the questions about our production and post-production plan, schedule and needs?

-I am making a fiction film using an improvisational technique, so I can’t provide the story yet – or -– I am making a non-fiction film using an observational technique, so I can’t provide the story yet . . . so how can I best tell you about the film I am making?
+I am making a short film using an improvisational technique, so I can’t provide the story yet or I am making a non-fiction film using an observational technique, so I can’t provide the story yet.
+How can I best tell you the film I am making?

 If making fiction based on improv, tell us the core story you have in mind, the feeling you’re trying to discover, the idea you’re exploring, or the tone you’re setting.
 Tell us what you are telling the actors to start them in the process and what do you do to take them from scene to scene?
 How will you build this improvisation?
 What will you shoot?
 Where will you be?
 What problems do you hope to tackle?